sf-wdi-44/rails-views-and-helpers/README.md

 </details>

-In the rest of the controller actions, you *won't* use the default rendering behavior.

-**Check for Understanding**: Which RESTful controller actions in Rails DO NOT render an HTML view?
+And which RESTful controller actions in Rails DO NOT render an HTML view?
 What are their purposes?
 <details><summary>click for a list</summary>
   * `create` - work with the database to create a record (based on form input)
   * `update` - work with the database to update one record (based on form input)